-Since most of the world commutes one or another, either to work, family, or holiday, I thought it would be an interesting take if some of us would care to share images of that endeavor.
+Since most of the world commutes one or another, either to work, family, or holiday, I thought it would be an interesting to share images of that endeavour.
+Here Matteo, Steve, Peter and Keith share images of their commutes.

 The commuters’ dimension, wherever they are and wherever they are directed, is so close to Marc Augé’s non-places.
 The commuter, in my photographic vision, becomes a sort of ghostly island surrounded by a sea of indifference.
 He’s protected by an invisible and anonymous armor; he doesn’t care about the world all around him; she goes by the places and people she encounters during her daily travel.
 Sometimes the commuters appear intangible; other times it seems they could come straight out of an advertisement poster, like flesh and blood survivors.
 In this way, commuters in turn become a series of non-places.